Psyllobora vigintiduopunctata: Habitat and behavior

 Psyllobora vigintiduopunctata is found in a wide range of habitats and semi-open and maintained areas.
 Low-dwelling species.
 Mostly grassy areas, such as meadows, pastures, fields, yards, parks, gardens, forest edges and open woodlands.
 Unlike other ladybird species that are found on the leaves of trees, this species is not found higher than 1 meter in height.

 In April they become very active and can be collected.
 Their most preferred plants are cowparsley, Senecio jacobaea and Cirsium arvense.
 Although flowering plants and low shrubs usually contain a large number of specimens.
 They can also be beaten by oak foliage and found on trees, but they are necessarily small ones.

-In addition it is the namesake of the Finnish indie rock band 22-Pistepirkko.